capira-videos/slang/README.md

 # capiraslang
 `capiraslang` is a family of world's most awesome javascript libraries to evaluate user input from quizzes.

+The purpose of this project is the abstraction of ui and logic.
+The Project _Capira Socrates_ is the UI and _capiraslang_ are more or less intelligent algorithms to compare user input to on a semantic level.

 The family consists of:
 - `mathslang` world's most awesome js-lib to match mathematical expressions. by tino
 - `logicslang` world's most awesome js-lib to match for logical expressions. by tino and stef